“Buy or Bye”™ – Daily Fantasy Football Plays for Conference Championship 2022 Cash Games

 By Ha Kung Wong

-In 2020, we were over 70% for cash lineups and we’re back with more Daily Fantasy Football advice for Cash Games for the 2021 AFC and NFC Conference Championship games!
+In 2021, we were over 70% for cash lineups and we’re back with more Daily Fantasy Football advice for Cash Games for the AFC and NFC Conference Championships!

 As usual, before we get to winning you more bragging rights (and DFS cash), remember, the point of this article is not just to give you one or two lineups for each site, it’s to give you examples of a few POSSIBLE lineups.
 Getting exposure to a few different lineups is always a good idea, so don’t forget to mix and match additional lineups from my suggestions below.
 Trust me, it’s a lot more fun that way AND you’ll improve your chances of cashing!

-Let’s get to winning you some CASH in the 2021 AFC and NFC Conference Championship games!
+Let’s get to winning you some CASH in the Conference Championships!